open-quantum-safe/liboqs/README.md

 4. `ninja install` can be run to install the built library and `include` files to a location of choice, which can be specified by passing the `-DCMAKE_INSTALL_PREFIX=<dir>` option to `cmake` at configure time.
 Alternatively, `ninja package` can be run to create an install package.

+5. `ninja uninstall` can be run to remove all installation files.

 ### Windows